nicolenair/visualizemybookshelf/README.md

 - UI/aesthetical improvements
 - improvements in both the speed and accuracy of the automatic information extraction algorithm
 - increase in the variety of supported bookshelf visualizations & summarizations
+- CI/CD
+- auto importing of bookshelf data from Goodreads